Cut Flower Care

 Do not hammer the base of woody stems as is sometimes suggested as this increases the chance of bacterial infection.

-Check the water level frequently and top up as necessary, at least daily.
+Check the water level frequently and top up as necessary, it's best to do so daily.

 Every 2 or 3 days, re-cut the flowers, clean the vase and change the water, removing any flowers which are past their best.